 In terms of your home’s data, that relationship remains between you and the individual manufacturers, says Mindala-Freeman.
 However, Matter’s Privacy Principles outline data privacy protections, including minimizing how much data is shared in any Matter interaction and defining the purpose of data sharing when requested.
 As a bonus, because Matter has trust built into the system, you won’t have to continually input your passwords to connect ecosystems, explains the CSA’s LaPré.

 The significant advantage of Matter devices, direct IP control that lets them speak straight to the internet, is at the same time a possible security concern.
-“This exposes them to hacking, malware, etc.,” said Mitch Klein of Z-Wave Alliance.
-With Z-Wave and Zigbee systems, you have a single point of control to secure: the hub — whereas a single point of securing the home is the opposite of what Matter is doing, Klein points out.
+“This exposes them to hacking, malware, etc.,” says Mitch Klein of Z-Wave Alliance.
+With Z-Wave and Zigbee systems, you have a single point of control to secure: the hub.
+Whereas a single point of securing the home is the opposite of what Matter is doing, Klein points out.

 Will I need to replace my existing smart devices to use Matter?

 From the beginning, Matter has been designed to include those connected devices already in our homes.
 “We can’t leave devices behind, or this whole program won’t work,” says Klein.
 “The idea that everyone has to throw everything out and start again is just not going to work.”